Data-Science-for-Linguists-2023/Class-Lounge/guestbooks/moldir.md

 2. This may be cumbersome to do for the entire project but maybe just for some examples provide English translations.
 I know it isn't the main focus of your project but it will help the English-speaking audience better understand your research.

 3. I learned that Kazakh speakers code switch to Russian *within* words!
 I am familiar with inter- and intra-sentential switching but this is the first I've heard of intra-word code switch.

+### Camryn

+I think you have a lot of great work done so far!
+One thing I really liked is that your jupyter notebook for the datasets was really well formatted, which made it really easy to read and understand what is going on.
+For example, I really like that you included advantages/disadvantages, and included a spot in the notebook about your future work.

+One thing that I think you could improve on is organizing your repository.
+Having folders or having explanations of what something is and where it is would be super helpful instead of having it all in main part.
+I also agree with the feedback above that including someEnglish translations would be helpful!

+I learned that Kazakh-Russian code switching is very common because most Kazakhs are bilingual!